bangbangcon/west/content/Speakers.md

 port 22 when you `netstat`?
 And how could you get your own piece of port-assignment glory?

-<b>Breanne</b> is an SRE and a writer.
-She loves travel, cats, and vinho verde
-(though the order of importance changes, depending on the day).
+**Breanne** is an SRE and a writer.
+She loves travel, cats, and vinho verde (though the order of importance changes, depending on the day).

 ---